-Publications and other research coverage:
+Publications and other research coverage in the press:

 In the second article of her new series, engineer Anna Beckett asks why an embodied carbon assessment isn’t done as standard on every project.